Anxiety disordersPanic disorder; Phobias; Panic attacks

 In particular, research has focused on changes in the amygdala, which is sometimes referred to as the "fear center."
 This part of the brain regulates fear, memory, and emotion and coordinates these resources with heart rate, blood pressure, and other physical responses to stressful events.
 Some evidence suggests that the amygdala in people with anxiety disorders is highly sensitive to new or unfamiliar situations and reacts with a high stress response.

-Obsessive-compulsive disorder (OCD) is also strongly related to a family history of the disorder.
+OCD is also strongly related to a family history of the disorder.
 Close relatives of people with OCD are up to 9 times more likely to develop OCD themselves.
 Researchers are studying specific genetic factors that might contribute to an inherited risk.
 Of particular interest are genes that regulate the neurotransmitters associated with serotonin and glutamate.

 Anxiety disorders are among the most common psychiatric conditions in the United States.